 The following are the suggested CPT (Current Procedural Terminology) codes for use with Pulse Wave Analysis devices.
 Please note that we are not medical doctors nor are we trained CPT professionals.
 The information below is provided only for your billing professional to review.

 Codes are not necessarily device specific, but are used to identify medical services and procedures for which physicians and medical professionals bill public or private health insurance programs.

-The CPT code for use with a PWA device is 93922.
+The CPT code we recommend you review for the Plethysmogram (PTG) test is 93922.
 You may recognize this code in competitive products, as long as the procedure and service is identical.
 A good analogy would be a colonoscopy procedure.
 Physicians use the same CPT code, irrespective of whether the colonoscope device or system is made by Olympus, Pentax, Wolf, Stortz, or even Xillix Technologies.
 The key, once again, is accurately reflecting the procedure and service provided.
 These codes are controlled by the AMA (American Medical Association), and therefore, no one else can guarantee the codes, other than that they accurately reflect services / or procedures for which reimbursement is being sought.